MicrosoftDocs/microsoft-365-community/Community/glossary.md

 Power BI provides a simple, intuitive, easy to use experience for end users to create their own reports and dashboards.

 ### Power Platform Data Loss Prevention

+A set of policies that can be applied to the Power Platform tenant or environment to prevent data leakage by grouping connectors deemed for business or personal use to be used together.
+Additionally, connectors can be blocked from any use and new connectors can be added by default to the business, personal or blocked group as needed.
+Custom connectors can also be classified at the environment level.

 ### PowerShell